acmerobotics/robomatic/README.md

 * `runUntilStop` will run the main loop until the opmode is stopped.
 * `runForTime` will run the main loop for a specified number of milliseconds.
 This is useful if you want a delay between actions in auto, but would like the loop to continue to run.
 * `runUntil` accepts a lambda target.
 The loop will be run until the lambda returns true.

+## OpMode Configuration
+To create an opmode configuration, mark a public class with the annotation `@OpmodeConfiguration`.
+A menu option will be created within the app to edit the public members of this class, and then these values will be available to a running opmode.
+Public boolean and enum fields from the configuration class will automaticaly be made editable, as well as all integer fields marked with `@IntegerConfiguration` (a max for integers must be provided.)
+See [DemoConfig.java](src/main/java/com/acmerobotics/robomatic/demo/DemoConfig.java) for a sample configuration from the Rover Ruckus season.
+### Accessing Configurations
+Use the `ConfigurationLoader` to access your config at runtime.
+You will need to pass in the app context available from the hardwareMap.
+The configuration loader will retreive the first configuration type it finds in the class path, so you should only have one class marked with `@OpmodeConfiguration` at a time.
+The configuration loader will return a plain object, so you will need to cast to your custom configuration type.
+Ex:
+    `DemoConfig config = (DemoConfig) new ConfigurationLoader(hardwareMap.appContext).getConfig();`